yanukadeneth99/VIMA/README.md

 ## Development Information

 This application uses Expo (React Native) and Firebase.
 This application is open-source following the license mentioned in this repository.
-Feel free to create issues or suggest fixes or features to make this appication better!
+Feel free to create issues or suggest fixes or features to make this appication better - check out the [Contributing Guidelines!(./CONTRIBUTING.md)

 ### Getting Started